-The Career Resource Center (CRC), located in the Reitz Union, is available to assist you in exploring potential careers and opportunities as well as prepare you for your internship or job search.
-In addition, the CRC is available to assist with resume development, cover letter writing, and to answer any career questions you might have.
+The Career Connections Center (CCC), located in the Reitz Union, is available to assist you in exploring potential careers and opportunities as well as prepare you for your internship or job search.
+In addition, the CCC is available to assist with resume development, cover letter writing, and to answer any career questions you might have.

-- Schedule an appointment with any full-time CRC staff member to discuss your career plans and preparation (click “request a Career Planning Appointment” under Shortcuts on the right-hand side here: www.crc.ufl.edu after you log-in.
+- Schedule an appointment with any full-time CCC staff member to discuss your career plans and preparation (click “request a Career Planning Appointment” under Shortcuts on the right-hand side here: https://career.ufl.edu/ after you log-in as a student.
+OR, once you log-in as a student, click on “Counseling Appt” on the left side menu on the page and then click “Request New Appointment.”
 For the “Type” of meeting, select option #6 or #7.
 When completing the form, leave the “Location” box blank.
 Once you confirm your time, day, and advisor in the next few steps, you will be given an option to select a meeting “via Skype” or “via Phone.”)
-Please plan ahead as it may be a few weeks before you can get an appointment.
-Provide the counselor’s contact information and a summary of results from your meeting with the University of Florida Career Resource counselor.
+Please plan ahead as it may be several weeks before you can get an appointment.
+Provide the counselor’s contact information and a summary of results from your meeting with the University of Florida Career Connections counselor.
 (300-400 words)

-- Complete the Certified Gator Professional.
-Information and scheduling can be found here: www.crc.ufl.edu.
-Click on “Students” and select “Prepare for Your Search” and then click on “Start CGP.”
+- Complete the Certified Gator Professional Series.
+Information and scheduling can be found here: https://career.ufl.edu/.
+Click on “Students” and select “Prepare for Your Search” and then click on “Start GPS Online.”
+You will need to complete both the Navigating Your Search and Discovering Professional You tracks.
 (You will need to set up an account by clicking on Gator CareerLink Student Login.)
 Include either your confirmation e-mail or screenshot of the completed workshops.

-Complete the Alumni Information Survey and include a screenshot of your Proof of Completion to include in your submission (this page will appear after you complete the online survey).
+Complete the Alumni Information Survey and Graduation Survey and include screenshots of the “thank you” page of each survey (this page will appear after you complete each online survey).